Gammerdinger/Introduction_to_Unix_and_programming/Day_3/README.md

   echo "The $animal goes $noise." done < animal_noises.txt
 ```
 We know that column 1 of `animal_noises.txt` are the animals and column 2 are the noises.
 The `while read animal noise; do` tells the computer that `while` you can still `read` the input (which comes from the end and we will talk about) assign what is in the first column to the variable `animal` and what is in the second column to the variable `noises`.
+If this file has more than two columns and we ran this same script, the first column would still get assigned to `animal`, but `noises` would get the rest of the line.
 Then, `echo "The $animal goes $noise."` tells the the computer to print out the variable `$animal` and the  variable `noise` from that line in a sentence.
 Lastly, `done < animal_noises.txt` says to do this `while` there are still lines to read from the file `animal_noises.txt` and this is where your file input is placed.
 It always feels weird to me that it is at the end, but this is the syntax in `bash`.

 ## Conditional Statements Part 2